 4. Free Throws (15%)

-Each statistic measures a separate skill there’s no reason that a team can’t shoot well, commit few turnovers, rebound a high percentage of its misses and make frequent trips to the free throw line.
+The number in parentheses is the approximate weight of each factor.
+Shooting is the most important factor, followed by turnovers, rebounding, and free throws.
+Each statistic measures a separate skill there’s no reason that a team can’t shoot well, commit few turnovers, rebound a high percentage of its misses, and make frequent trips to the free-throw line.
 At the same time, a team can compensate for poor performance in one area by outstanding performance in another hitting the offensive boards on a poor shooting night, for example.